 If you liked this recipe you are going to love these ones!

 Spelt Flour No Knead Bread

-- 100 g organic whole spelt flour (fine grind if available)
+- 100 g organic whole spelt flour

 - 300 g organic all purpose, unbleached spelt flour (also called white spelt flour)